 In 2014, President Obama created the Task Force on 21st Century Policing in order to “strengthen community policing and strengthen trust among law enforcement officers and the communities they serve.”14 One of the task force’s six main pillars was Training & Education, which emphasized the importance of both training and education for all police officers, not only at the beginning of their careers in law enforcement, but throughout their careers, as a way to become better leaders.
 One of the recommendations that emerged from Pillar 5: Training & Education was that both the federal government and many state and local police agencies now incentivize higher education for officers in order to increase the number of educated cops across the country.14

 “In the present study, almost half of the respondents earned a college degree and took college-level classes while employed as an officer.” –Hilal and Densley, “Higher Education and Law Enforcement,” FBI Law Enforcement Bulletin (LEB)15

 What education is needed to become a police officer?

 Typically, a high school diploma is the minimum educational requirement needed to become a cop.
 However, some experts contend that this standard is changing.
-More and more research suggests that educated police officers are more effective at their jobs, so many police forces are incorporating higher education either in their requirements to become an officer or incentivizing it in their benefits programs.
-Some cities, such as Arlington, TX, Minneapolis, MN, and Tulsa, OK, require an undergraduate degree to become a police officer and many others, like San Jose, CA, Sacramento, CA, Portland, OR, Nashville, TN, and Houston, TX, require police applicants to have accumulated a certain number of college credits to apply.
-See the table above for the educational requirements by city.
+Research suggests that college-educated police officers are more effective at their jobs, so many police forces are incorporating higher education either in their requirements to become an officer or incentivizing it in their benefits programs.
+Some cities, such as Arlington, Minneapolis, and Tulsa, require an undergraduate degree to become a police officer and many others, like San Jose, Sacramento, Portland, Nashville, and Houston, require police applicants to have accumulated a certain number of college credits to apply.
+See the table above for an overview of educational requirements by city.

 Do I need a minimum GPA to become a police officer?